 Custom

-The best choice depends on booth behavior, not only floor size.
+The better choice depends on booth behavior, not only floor size.

 LVCC Setup and Move-In Should Be Considered Early

-At LVCC, booth execution matters before the first wall goes up.
+At LVCC, booth execution starts before the first wall is installed.

-Freight timing, drayage, crate staging, power access, graphics installation, screen setup, and final punch-list checks can all affect whether the booth is ready on time.
-A rental booth may have a simpler setup sequence, but it still needs organized graphics, counters, lighting, and storage.
-A custom build may offer more control, but it also creates more dependencies.
+Freight timing, drayage, crate staging, power access, graphics installation, screen setup, and final checks can all affect whether the booth is ready on time.
+A rental booth may have a simpler setup path, but it still needs organized graphics, counters, lighting, and storage.
+A custom build gives more control, but it also adds more dependencies.

-• Will visitors need to watch demos, inspect products, or sit for meetings?
+Will visitors watch demos, inspect products, or sit for meetings?

-The right booth choice should reduce show-site confusion, not add more of it.
+The right booth choice should make show-site execution easier, not more confusing.

 Final Takeaway